ICT-Mahidol/ITCS437-MUx/README.md

-# ITCS371-Rational
+# ITCS473-Rational
-An example Java project for the JUnit exercise of ITCS371 Introduction to Software Engineering class.
+An example Java project for the JUnit exercise of ITCS473 Software Quality Assurance and Testing class (MUx).